dragon-dune/dragon-dune/README.md

     (instead of 2).
 3. The Orcs take only half losses (rounded up) against Dragons.
 4. The Orcs take no losses from the Red Dragon, which they worship.
-4. The Orcs may conscript 2 units (instead of 1).
+5. The Orcs may conscript 2 units (instead of 1).
-5. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
+6. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
+7. The Orcs may remove 3 units from the graveyard on their Recruitment and Movement round (instead of 2 units).
-6. If no player has won at the end of the game, then Orcs are the default winner.
+8. If no player has won at the end of the game, then Orcs are the default winner.
-7. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
+9. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
-8. Alliance Power: You may share your default victory with your ally.
+10. Alliance Power: You may share your default victory with your ally.

 * * *